-By this month, Major General John Schofield had reunited his Federal Army of the Frontier at Osage Springs, Arkansas.
-Schofield thought Major General Thomas C. Hindman’s Confederates were pursuing him, but he soon learned that Hindman was actually moving in the opposite direction, toward the Arkansas River.
-Schofield wrote Brigadier General James G. Blunt, “I have hoped that the rebels would come back and give us battle where we could fight them together.
+Major General John Schofield’s Federal Army of the Frontier was now reunited at Osage Springs, Arkansas.
+Schofield thought that Major General Thomas C. Hindman’s Confederates were pursuing him, but he soon learned that Hindman was actually moving in the opposite direction, toward the Arkansas River.
+Schofield wrote one of his division commanders, Brigadier General James G. Blunt, “I have hoped that the rebels would come back and give us battle where we could fight them together.
 But if they will not do this we must separate and follow our respective paths of duty.”

-Thus, Schofield divided his army again, sending Blunt’s Federals back to Old Fort Wayne and leading the rest to Springfield in southwestern Missouri.
-Soon after, Major General Samuel R. Curtis, commanding the Department of the Missouri over Schofield’s army, received orders from General-in-Chief Henry W. Halleck to assemble as many troops as possible at Helena, Arkansas, on the Mississippi River to either move against Little Rock or reinforce Major General Ulysses S. Grant’s Federal Army of the Tennessee driving toward Vicksburg.
+Schofield therefore divided his army again, sending Blunt’s Federals back to Old Fort Wayne and leading the rest to Springfield in southwestern Missouri.
+Soon after, Major General Samuel R. Curtis, commanding the Department of the Missouri over Schofield’s army, received orders from General-in-Chief Henry W. Halleck to assemble as many troops as possible at Helena, Arkansas, on the Mississippi River to either move against Little Rock or reinforce Major General Ulysses S. Grant’s Federal army driving toward Vicksburg.

 Hindman’s army was bolstered somewhat by the addition of William C. Quantrill’s partisans.
 They joined Marmaduke while Quantrill went to Richmond to try securing a rank and official recognition of his force.
 Quantrill had gained a notorious reputation operating against Federal supply trains in Missouri and Kansas, with Federal search parties moving through many Missouri counties in search of his partisans.

-By late November, about 5,000 new British Enfield muskets and 7,000 new uniforms arrived for the troops.
-The force was renamed the Army of the Trans-Mississippi, which Holmes planned to name the Army of Missouri once the men reentered that state.
+By late November, about 5,000 new British Enfield muskets and 7,000 new uniforms arrived for Hindman’s troops.
+The force was renamed the Army of the Trans-Mississippi, which Holmes planned to rechristen the Army of Missouri once the men reentered that state.

 As Holmes balked at President Jefferson Davis’s request to send troops east to defend Vicksburg, Marmaduke’s Confederates advanced 50 miles north of Fort Smith to forage near Cane Hill.
 When Curtis learned of this, he ordered Schofield to reunite his Army of the Frontier once again.
 Hindman, thinking that Curtis was shipping Schofield east, only expected to face Blunt’s division in his front.